13 March 2025

 How to mitigate the risks associated with a contingent workforce

-To help your business mitigate these risks and optimize your contingent workforce for best results, we’ve listed four areas of contingent workforce management that your organization needs to focus on.
+To assist your business in reducing these risks and enhancing your contingent workforce for optimal outcomes, we have identified five key areas of contingent workforce management that your organization should prioritize.

 1 - Centralize the management of your contingent workforce: Many organizations (especially those with smaller contingent workforce budgets) are still using manual spreadsheets to manage their contingent workforce.
 Multiple spreadsheets end up getting saved across your business by different hiring managers, data gets stored on emails instead and your business is left with no visibility and control over its contingent workforce.
 Instead, it’s absolutely crucial you centralize the management of your contingent workforce in one location.